O. R. Tambo International Airport: Rail transit

-A transit terminal has been built between the domestic and international terminals.
-It houses the Gautrain station linking the airport to Sandton, a major business district and a primary tourist area, and, from there, the rest of the Gautrain system.
+The Gautrain, a modern regional express rail system, serves the airport thanks to its station located directly in the terminal.
+It links the airport with Sandton, a major business district and a primary tourist area, and, from there, the rest of the Gautrain system.
+The Gautrain is generally praised for its safety and overall efficiency.

-In September 2006 Gauteng Province contracted Bombardier Transportation for a rail link connecting Johannesburg, Pretoria, and the airport, with construction to begin immediately.
-The section linking the airport to Sandton in Johannesburg was completed on 8 June 2010 in time for the World Cup.
-Trains run 90 trips per day and carry an estimated 60000 passengers daily.

 Car

-The airport is easily accessible by car and it is located northeast of Johannesburg Central at the eastern end of the R24 Airport Freeway.
-It can be accessed by the R24 Airport Freeway (also known as the Albertina Sisulu Freeway) from Johannesburg Central and the R21 highway from Pretoria and the central part of the East Rand.
+The airport is easily accessible by car and it is located 20 kilometres northeast of Johannesburg Central at the eastern end of the R24 Airport Freeway.
+It can be accessed by the R24 Airport Freeway (also known as the Albertina Sisulu Freeway) from Johannesburg Central to the west and the R21 highway from Pretoria to the north and the central part of the East Rand to the south.
 The R24 intersects with the R21 near the airport and with the O. R. Tambo Airport Highway.
 This highway goes through the airport terminals, separating them from the parking bays, but it branches off into two directions: "departures" and "arrivals", and then it re-branches into the intersection.